-With Premier League games, movie premieres and fast, reliable fibre broadband, Sky's got a lot to recommend it.
+With Premier League games, the latest blockbusters and fast, reliable fibre broadband, Sky's got a lot to recommend it.
 Read on as MoneySuperMarket takes a look at exactly what Sky's got to offer and weighs up how it compares to other broadband and TV providers.

 The catch is that although you get a lot for your money, Sky TV isn't cheap.